denoland/deno-lambda/README.md

 }
 ```

-_The default is hello.handler but this can be configured by the `Handler` setting._
+_The default is `hello.handler` but this can be configured by the `Handler` setting._

-## Configurations on top of the deno-lambda-layer
+## Configuration on top of the deno-lambda-layer

-Once your lambda function use the [_deno-lambda-layer_](https://github.com/hayd/deno-lambda/releases) it can be updated as usual.
-Either in the editor or via CLI.
+Lambda functions using the [_deno-lambda-layer_](https://github.com/hayd/deno-lambda/releases):

-- Supports `Handler` i.e. setting the handler file and function.
+- Support `Handler` i.e. setting the handler file and function.
-- Using `HANDLER_EXT` can select other supported extension (default `ts`).
+- Use `HANDLER_EXT` to set supported extension e.g. `js` or `bundle.js` (default `ts`).
-- Supports setting the DENO_DIR for storing cached assets, default `.deno_dir`.
+- Set `DENO_DIR` for storing cached assets, default `.deno_dir`.
-- If you use `deno bundle` since there is no entry point so you need to import the runtime, see `runtime/bundle.ts` as an example.

 Further configuration TBD.

 ## Creating your own function code zip with a DENO_DIR

-Create a zip file which contains
+Create a zip file which contains:

 - an entry point which exports an async function (e.g. `hello.ts`)
 - any other files needed to run the entry file
-- .deno_dir directory\*
+- (optional) .deno_dir directory\*

-\*You can use a different directory by passing it as the DENO_DIR environment variable.
+\*You can use a different directory by passing it as the `DENO_DIR` environment variable.

 ### Prepare zip file to upload to AWS Lambda

-We zip up the source files and the DENO_DIR, however unfortunately we need to do some
+Zip up the source files and `DENO_DIR`, we need to do some directory remapping
-directory remapping since the directory lambda uses will likely differ from your PWD.
+since the directory lambda uses will likely differ from your `PWD`.

-This is not required, but since DENO_DIR caches both remote files and compilation it is prefered to ship this alongside your function code to avoid both runtime compilation or remote fetching.
+_Whilst this is not required including the DENO_DIR cache ensures remote files
+and compilation is shipped alongside your function code avoiding runtime
+compilation and remote fetching._

 ```
 # Compile the handler (and fetch dependencies into DENO_DIR).